tavish7/Covid-Analysis/README.md

 # Covid-Analysis
-This is a part of (Jovian ML Zero)[https://jovian.ml/learn/data-analysis-with-python-zero-to-pandas] to Pandas series.
+This is a part of [Jovian ML Zero](https://jovian.ml/learn/data-analysis-with-python-zero-to-pandas) to Pandas series.
+Which covers concepts of `Pandas` and `Data Analysis`.